 (Design Note: This is to maintain character balance, and reinforce the differences between the spell lists, rather than allowing a character who takes both Specialities from picking and choosing the cheapest or best spells from each list)

 For a wizard to cast a spell requires large amounts of energy, and they draw this from their very lifeforce.
 Apprentices spend long hours learning to refine and channel this potent energy into a form that can be more efficiently transformed into magical power.

-Priests require inner calm, concentration and faith, channeling the pure essence of their deity in order to bring their Divine Spells into reality.
+Priests require inner calm, concentration and faith, channeling the pure essence of their deity in order to bring their Divine power into reality.
 Novices must meditate and sit through vigils of contemplation, learning to achieve this level of religious devotion

 In game terms, both kinds of character work in the same way.
 Your character will have a starting reserve of Power, gained from the years he spent being taught magic or trained in the mysteries of his faith.
 Each point put into Sorcerer or Priest gives the character 3 Power points to start with.